Manchester United fans protest against owners ahead of Arsenal clash

 The protest steadily grew in number as it passed the Old Trafford cricket ground before heading up towards the Trafford pub.

-On Friday, United manager Ruben Amorim had defended fans’ right to protest.
+“This club will never die,” he told Sky Sports.
+“That is clear.
+You feel it in the streets, not just in the stadium.

+“But you know that is a big business and maybe all the fans around this league felt that sometimes it’s harder to go to the games, to pay for tickets, and that is normal.”

-Speaking on Sky Sports, former United defender Gary Neville said supporters were “really angry”.
+Speaking before the match, former United defender Gary Neville told Sky Sports that supporters were “really angry”.

 “It’s down to a number of things,” Neville said.
 “It’s down to debt repayment, it’s down to mismanagement, if you’re getting rid of 450 people it means someone has been mismanaging the club for 10 years.